onflow/flow/flips/20220109-standarize-init-contract-in-user-account.md

 ### Alternatives Considered

 * In some talks some users have suggested just removing paths all together.
 Presonally I (bjartek) see them as powerfull for more advanced work but the common use case should have an abstractions above them.
+* This proposal could be expanded to allow the read site of solutions to access the same data, but I am not sure how easy that would be without generics.

 ### Performance Implications